ondrek/amsterdam/README.md

 # Scriptogram Theme

-** When should I read this? **
+## When should I read this?

-If you want use my scriptogram theme.
-You can check how it looks like in subfolder `screenshots` there is screenshot from mobile and from web version.
+ - If you want use my scriptogram theme
+ - You can check how it looks like in `screenshots`

-** Why should I use this scritogram theme? **
+## Why should I use this scritogram theme?

  - Semantical HTML5 markup
  - CSS3 features and minimalistic visual design